dludemann/test/content/blog/oct-blog-3.md

 name: Oct Blog - 3
 seo:
   title: How to Spot a Catfish — Top Signs to Look Out For
-  page_description: Signs to spot a catfish
+  page_description: >-
+    Learn how to spot a catfish by examining their profile and looking for red flags.
+Ask questions and verify their online presence to avoid being scammed.
   canonical_url:
   author_twitter_handle:
   open_graph_type: article